 EcoAtlas tools are being developed to support data management and information dissemination for aquatic resources statewide.
 CARI was initiated in 2009 by the California Wetland Monitoring Workgroup (CWMW) with the goal of achieving an updateable, standardized map that could be used by environmental managers, planners and the public to assess the diversity and abundance of wetlands across the State.
 EcoAtlas employs the CARI base-map to visualize the location of wetland projects (with links to detailed project information), monitoring assessments (based on the California Rapid Assessment Method [CRAM]), and summarize the diversity and extent of wetlands via a Landscape Profile tool.

-Pre-CARI mapping efforts for California contain varying levels of detail, vintages, coverage, and classifications, which makes comparisons of wetland presence across the state challenging.
-To improve wetland and riparian data in the state, CARI has the following goals:
+Pre-CARI mapping efforts for California contained varying levels of detail, vintages, coverage, and classifications, which made comparisons of wetland diversity and extents across the state challenging.
+To improve wetland and riparian map data across the state, CARI has the following goals:

-CARI Regional Mapping Efforts
+Mapping Intensification Efforts